ewjay/fapiwiki/FAPI_Meeting_Notes_2022-06-22_Atlantic.rst

 #496 clock sync and FAPI2 baseline (Jacob/Dave)
 ----------------------------------------------------
-Three Options: 1) jti, 2) challenge, 3) HTTP date header.
+Three Options:

+1) jti

+   *  jti approach will introduce a large skew.

+2) challenge

-Challenge is the most secure but needs a new spec.
+   * Challenge is the most secure but needs a new spec.

+3) HTTP date header

-HTTP header may be good.
+   * HTTP header may be good but will need to explicitly mention that it wont prevent pre-generation of assertions
-jti approach will introduce large skew.
+   * Client resends assertion after seeing error and checking the date header

 AOB (Dave)
 =================